Open Source Project

 - What issues did you resolve?
 If you resolved any issues, walk us through your implementation in the codebase and update us on the github activity for your patch.
 (Was there any conversation in the github issue?
 Did you submit a pull request yet?)
 If you were unable to resolve any issues, walk us through the problems you ran into.
 (5 minutes)

 Put your presentation into writing.
 Each person must write their own blog post.
 You can write about all four sections described in the presentation, or pick a single one to go in-depth on.
-Regardless of what you choose, each blog post should be about 1,000 words.
+Regardless of what you choose, each blog post should be about 500 - 1,000 words.
+We encourage you to post this publicly on medium or your own blog site.

 You’ll submit your blog post here before your group presentation.